la2050/archive/_organizations/asian-american-drug-abuse-program-inc.md

 org_summary: >-
   AADAP builds upon over 40 years of successful experience in serving and providing comprehensive services to youth and families in South Los Angeles.
-  AADAPâ€™s demonstrated track record and success of providing services to gang involved youth will ensure that this proposed program will complement the agencyâ€™s dedicated efforts of engaging the youth in pro-social activities, assisting youth in becoming more responsible and completing high school, saving lives, and ensuring public safety.
+  AADAP’s demonstrated track record and success of providing services to gang involved youth will ensure that this proposed program will complement the agency’s dedicated efforts of engaging the youth in pro-social activities, assisting youth in becoming more responsible and completing high school, saving lives, and ensuring public safety.
 areas_impacted: ''